omnateeta/Python-basic-programs/README.md

 # Python-basic-programs
---some of the basic python programs will be collected over here ...
+--some of the basic python programs will be collected over here.